exepulveda/geostatpy/README.md

 geostatpy
 =========

-I wish to introduce "geostatpy" a geostatistical python toolbox.
+I want to introduce "geostatpy" a geostatistical python toolbox.

 This toolbox has been my partner since my time as PhD at The University of Adelaide.